AidenRourke/Me/README.md

 ---

 ## Experience
 ### **Klipfolio** — *Senior Software Developer*
 *Ottawa, ON | June 2021 – July 2026*
 - Drove core backend work in migrating the company's billing system from Zuora to Stripe: untangled Zuora dependencies woven throughout the application and reimplemented its behaviour against the Stripe API in a new subscription-management microservice.
-- Took an MCP tool over the company's query infrastructure from hackday concept to full technical spike, connecting it to the product's AI chatbot to turn natural-language questions into the metrics that answer them.
+- Took an MCP tool over the company's query infrastructure from hackday concept to working proof of concept, connecting it to the product's AI chatbot to turn natural-language questions into metrics.
 - Cut a critical API's load time from up to a minute to ~10 seconds by paginating data spread across multiple microservices and reworking a front end that had assumed the full asset was loaded in browser memory.
 - Designed and built an internal tool for the support team to summarise partner-account limits and usage across clients, aggregating data spread across multiple microservices via an async loading job; proposed the design and secured stakeholder approval.
 - Extended the service that ran SQL against existing data connectors to also query users' own data warehouses: added JDBC connectivity, schema querying, and warehouse-specific handling in the SQL translation layer, letting users build metrics directly on their warehouse data.